jordansissel/experiments/ruby/object-allocation-speed/README.md

 that Event object for every client connection, and depending on the threading model used, it might be safe to reuse only one Event instance for the entire application.

+Seems like any system with high throughput would benefit from not wasting any unnecessary time creating objects.